- 615-322-6397 Email

 The Covenant Foundation only funds programming in North America.

 The role of the project director is pivotal to the success of the grant.
 Each proposal must identify a project director who will supervise all aspects of the project throughout the grant period.
 The foundation makes a special investment in each project director by providing professional development and support.
-Signature Grant project directors should be prepared to attend a two-day meeting of project directors in 2023 and each year thereafter for the duration of the grant.
-Project directors for all grants should expect to communicate with The Covenant Foundation throughout the grant period.
+Every cohort of project directors is a community of colleagues.
+Signature Grant project directors should be prepared to attend a two-day meeting of project directors in 2024 and each year thereafter for the duration of the grant.
+Project directors for all grants should expect to communicate with the Covenant Foundation regularly throughout the grant period.

 See the guidelines for more information.